julieqiu/librarianx/README.md

           release_level: "stable"
 ```

-All the protoc configuration was extracted from BUILD.bazel and saved as an edition entry.
+All the protoc configuration was extracted from BUILD.bazel and saved as an library entry.

 Let's see what was created: